MrFanCode/mrfancode.github.io/content/posts/blogSetup.md

 - Then check the version if you have download it correctly by typing `hugo version`
 - Then do some initial works such as down below:

-	### First run this to initialize an site dirrectory
+	### First run this to initialize an site directory
-	-  `hugo new site example` (this is to initialize the site dirrectory)
+	-  `hugo new site example` (this is to initialize the site directory)
-	-  `cd example` (this command will change dirrectory into the exmple dirrectory)
+	-  `cd example` (this command will change directory into the exmple directory)
 	### Secondly, Initialize an empty Git repository in the current directory.
 	- `git init`
-	### Then, add an theme into the site dirrecotry, example:
+	### Then, add an theme into the site directory, example:
 	- `git submodule add -f https://github.com/panr/hugo-theme-terminal.git themes/terminal`
 	- `for more themes option go to:`
 	[Complete List | Hugo Themes](https://themes.gohugo.io)